Preventing and limiting the damage from ice dams

 In these remaining few weeks of winter, it's all about damage control.
 If you see ice dams forming on your property, here is what you can do to minimize the potential damage:

-If more than a foot of snow falls, remove it by using a roof rake or push broom.
+If more than a foot of snow on the roof, remove it by using a roof rake or push broom.
 Carefully, and very lightly, sweep the rake or broom down the slope of the roof line.
 Never pull snow sideways across the roof or it may break off the shingles.
 It's not necessary to remove all of the ice in the gutters or the ice dam itself, as long as you have removed the snow from the roof.

 Break the ice